metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

         ... -----
 ```

-Then fill in the `license.key` and `license.file.data."license.pem"` with a license key value of your choosing and the contents of your operator license and/or customise the deployment to your choosing. (default `values.yaml` values can be found [here](https://raw.githubusercontent.com/metalbear-co/charts/main/mirrord-license-server/values.yaml))
+Then fill in the `license.key` and `license.file.data."license.pem"` with a license key value of your choosing and the contents of your operator license and/or customise the deployment to your choosing. (all values.yaml configuration options can found [here](https://raw.githubusercontent.com/metalbear-co/charts/main/mirrord-license-server/values.yaml))

 *NOTE: The default value for `service.type` is `ClusterIP`.
 This service needs to be accessible to any mirrord operators you want to track, so you can also use `NodePort` or `LoadBalancer`*

-With `values.yaml` you can install the the license server on a kubernetes cluster.
+Next, install the license server on your cluster:

 ```bash
 helm install metalbear-co/mirrord-operator-license-server -f ./values.yaml --generate-name --wait
 ```

-Once it's installed and running now you can connect the operator.
-The simplest way is to check that all the deployment pods are up.
+To make sure it's been installed successfully and is running:

 ```bash
 kubectl get deployment -n mirrord mirrord-license-server